MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/run-web-app-in-cordova.md

     This entry instructs the Cordova project's Whitelist plugin to allow the application's WebView to navigate to the hosted site.

+    > [!NOTE]
-    > **Note**: Make sure you replace the `YOUR-HOSTED-WEB-APP-URL` in the entry with the web application endpoint you copied earlier when you published the web application.
+    > Make sure you replace the `YOUR-HOSTED-WEB-APP-URL` in the entry with the web application endpoint you copied earlier when you published the web application.

 3. In Solution Explorer, double-click on the Cordova project's `www\scripts\index.js` file to open it for editing, remove all the code in the file, and replace it with the following: